 A Hawaii State tax credit of $25 per year applies to the purchase of a booster or child safety seat.
 The driver will be held responsible for compliance with the law.
 Violators of Hawaii's Child Passenger Restraint Law are required to attend a 4-hour class and may be assessed a fine of between $100 to $500, depending upon the number of offenses.

 Each year, more than 700 children between the ages of 4 and 7 years old are involved in major car crashes in Hawaii.
 Statistics show that children restrained by seat belts are at least 50 percent more at risk for injury than children placed in a child safety seat or booster seat.

 First Assembly of God will provide one booster seat per van.
 Infant car seats/carriers need to be provided by the parent or guardian.

-The following forms are required for all drivers:
+The following form is required for all first-time applicants:

 If you are renewing your driver training, you do not need to re-submit the form.